solid-code-work/solidcode.work.infra/README.md

 # solidcode.work.infra

-**solidcode.work.infra** is a reusable infrastructure library designed to simplify integration with databases, caching, messaging, and HTTP clients in modern .NET applications.
+**solidcode.work.infra** is a reusable infrastructure library designed to simplify integration with databases, caching, messaging, HTTP clients, and logging in modern .NET applications.
 It provides a consistent set of utilities, repositories, and helpers that make enterprise and industrial applications easier to build, maintain, and scale.

 ---